zkpassport/zkpassport-docs/docs/api.md

 Parameters:

 - `proof`: The proof to verify
-- `validityPeriodInDays`: The validity period of the proof in seconds
+- `validityPeriodInSeconds`: The validity period of the proof in seconds
 - `domain`: The domain of the request
 - `scope`: The scope of the request
 - `devMode`: Whether to use dev mode (use it if you're verifying mock proofs)